Castle Crashers Accessibility Report

 Menu Audio Cues: Navigating menus provide an audio cue for each selection.

-Castle Crashers has 8 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 8 accessibility features for Visual in Castle Crashers which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.